Former NYPD Commissioner Kerik: Floyd’s Killer Should've Been Charged with 1st Degree Murder

 LISTEN:

-Chauvin was arrested on Friday and charged with third-degree murder and manslaughter.
+Chauvin was arrested on Friday and charged with third degree murder and manslaughter.

-“I was a bit shocked today when the DA said that they’re charging [Chauvin] with third-degree murder,” Kerik stated.
-“Given the look of this, in my eyes what was clear intent, I would have thought they would have charged him with first-degree murder.”
+“I was a bit shocked today when the DA said that they’re charging [Chauvin] with third degree murder,” Kerik stated.
+“Given the look of this, in my eyes what was clear intent, I would have thought they would have charged him with first degree murder.”

 Kerik remarked, “The force used was completely unjustifiable.
 He knew without a shadow of a doubt that the guy was in distress, and he was causing it.
 He refused to stop even after he was told by numerous people to stop.
 It’s bad.”